Luke Maile Player Props: Reds vs. Cubs

-On Friday, Luke Maile (.258 on-base percentage in past 10 games, 51 points below season-long percentage) and the Cincinnati Reds play the Chicago Cubs, whose starting pitcher will be Justin Steele.
+On Sunday, Luke Maile (.258 on-base percentage in past 10 games, 51 points below season-long percentage) and the Cincinnati Reds play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
 First pitch is at 2:20 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Cardinals.
+He had a hitless showing in his last game (0-for-4) against the Cardinals.

 Luke Maile Game Info & Props vs. the Cubs